kokizzu/BemiDB/README.md

 - **Query Engine**: embeds a query engine optimized for analytical workloads.
 - **Postgres-Compatible**: integrates with any services and tools in the Postgres ecosystem.
 - **Open-Source**: released under the OSI-approved license.

+## Use cases

+- **Run complex analytical queries like it's your Postgres database**.
+Without worrying about performance impact and indexing.
+- **Simplify your data stack down to a single binary**.
+No complex setup, no data movement, no CDC, no ETL, no DW.
+- **Integrate with Postgres-compatible tools and services**.
+Query and visualize data with BI tools, notebooks, and ORMs.
+- **Have all data automatically synced into your data lakehouse**.
+Using Iceberg tables with Parquet data on object storage.

 ## Quickstart